Last Updated November 21, 2020

 - You’re not getting what you want accomplished, and you’re rolling too many things over into the next day.

 I felt like this so many times!
-I found the time management part of The Ultimate Productivity Bundle to be extremely helpful in showing me how to make a to-do list the right way.
+I found the Financial Goal Planner to be extremely helpful when making a to-do list the right way.

 The correct way to make a to-do list is: